Walter Cawthorn: British Indian Army (1918—1947; 1952)

 By August 1939, Cawthorn was promoted to the local rank of colonel and appointed General Staff Officer Grade 1.
 He served as Director of the Middle East Intelligence Centre in Cairo.
 In this role, he sent Freya Stark on a mission to Imam Yahya's court in Yemen, where she established the Ikhwan al Hurriya (Brotherhood of Freedom), a propaganda network for the British Government which sought to secure Arab support for the Allies.
 He was succeeded by his deputy, Colonel Iltyd Nicholl Clayton in 1941.

 Cawthorn was promoted to acting Brigadier and became Director of Military Intelligence at GHQ India on 15 August 1941.
 Under his leadership, the camouflage development section was created, with Cawthorn showing particular enthusiasm for its potential.

 During the peak of Peter Fleming's career in military deception (1943–1945), Cawthorn, along with Field Marshal Wavell and Louis Mountbatten, was a key supporter.
 Cawthorn, noted as 'an Australian who fully appreciated what Fleming was trying to achieve,' was accompanied by Peter Fleming to the Quebec Conference, 1943.

 Promoted to acting Major General from 21 November 1942 to 20 September 1943, Cawthorn also became Deputy Director of Intelligence for the South East Asia Command from October onward.

 In early 1943, General Cawthorn, Director of Intelligence for the Government of British India, visited the United States to discuss psychological warfare strategies with General George V. Strong, Chief of the US Office of Military Intelligence, and John P. Davies from the State Department.
 Cawthorn proposed the creation of a "Joint Intelligence Board" in New Delhi, which would include representatives from the US Army, Navy, and various intelligence agencies, along with British and Indian officials, to coordinate intelligence sharing and prevent duplication of efforts.
 While his proposal was seen as beneficial for military intelligence, its focus on psychological and political warfare raised concerns, leading Davies to advise against the plan.

 From 1 May 1944 to 2 March 1945, temporary Major General Cawthorn served as the Director of Intelligence in British India.

-Pakistan Army
+Pakistan Army (1947—1951)

 After the Independence of Pakistan in 1947, Cawthorn was deputed to the Pakistan Army and appointed as the Deputy Chief of Staff in February 1948 representing the Ministry of Defence of Pakistan, and as Secretary of the Joint Services Commanders Committee.
 His tenure ended in February 1951 when he was succeeded by Major General M. A. Latif Khan.

 Civilian career

-Director Joint Intelligence Bureau
+Director Joint Intelligence Bureau (1952—1954)

 Cawthorn returned to Australia and as a civilian was appointed Director Joint Intelligence Bureau (Australia) in 1952.
 Alongside Director of Military Intelligence Colonel Charles Hector Finlay and Frederick Joseph Blakeney from the External Affairs Department, he briefed the Federal Parliamentary Foreign Affairs Committee on the risks the Indo-China War posed to Australia, on 12 August 1953.